Shahrbaraz: War against the Byzantine Empire

 Shahrbaraz is first mentioned when Khosrow II started the last and most devastating of the Byzantine–Sasanian wars, which lasted 26 years.
-Khosrow II, along with Shahrbaraz and his other best generals, conquered Dara and Edessa in 604, and in the north, the Byzantines were driven back to the old, pre-591 frontier before Khosrow II gave them most of Sasanian Armenia, parts of Mesopotamia and western half of the Kingdom of Iberia.
+Khosrow II, along with Shahrbaraz and his other best generals, conquered Dara and Other cities in 604, and in the north, the Byzantines were driven back to the old, pre-591 frontier before Khosrow II gave them most of Sasanian Armenia, parts of Mesopotamia and western half of the Kingdom of Iberia.
 After reconquering lost territory, Khosrow II withdrew from the battlefield and handed military operations to his best generals.
 Shahrbaraz was one of them.
 In 610, Heraclius, an Armenian of probable Arsacid descent, revolted against the Byzantine Emperor Phocas and killed him, crowning himself as Emperor of the Byzantine Empire.
 After becoming Byzantine Emperor, he prepared a major counter-attack against the Sasanians outside Antioch in 613, but was decisively defeated by Shahrbaraz, who inflicted heavy losses on the Byzantine army and then captured the city, giving the Sasanians naval access to the Mediterranean Sea.

 After the Byzantine defeat outside Antioch, Heraclius and his brother Theodore, along with General Nicetas, combined their armies in Syria, but were defeated by Shahrbaraz and his forces who besieged Damascus and captured it along with a large number of Byzantine troops as prisoners.
-Furthermore, Shahrbaraz also defeated a Byzantine army near Adhri'at, which is mentioned in the Quran.
+Furthermore, Shahrbaraz also defeated a Byzantine army near Adhri'at.
 One of the most important events during his career was when he led the Sasanian army towards Palaestina, and after a bloody siege captured Jerusalem, a city sacred to the Christians.
 After his conquest of Jerusalem the Holy Cross was carried away in triumph.
 In 618, Shahrbaraz was ordered by Khosrow II to invade Egypt, and by 619, Alexandria, the capital of Byzantine Egypt, was in Sasanian hands.

 After the fall of Alexandria, Shahrbaraz and his forces extended Sasanian rule southwards along the Nile.
 By 621, the province was securely in Sasanian hands, and a certain Sahralanyozan was appointed as its governor.
 In 622, Heraclius counter-attacked against the Sasanian Empire in Anatolia.
 Shahrbaraz was sent over there to deal with him, but was eventually defeated by him.